Beginners Square Dance Classes - Southeast Michigan

 Should I hire a DJ too?

 No!
 There is never a need to hire a DJ in addition to a square dance caller.
 One of the major mistakes party planners make is planning to many activities, and therefore doing none of them justice.
 Plan on the square dance taking up a minimum of a two hour block of the party without interuptions (except breaks).
+I generally don't accept engagements where a DJ will also be present because they don't usually work out well.

 Does a square dance make a good surprise party?